Washington, DC is the kind of US destination you can visit several times and still not see everything.

 With so many historically significant things to see and do, it can be daunting to narrow down a list of the best Washington DC landmarks.

-We’ve come up with a list of must-see sites in our nation’s capital to use as a starting point.
+We’ve come up with a list of must-see landmarks in our nation’s capital to use as a starting point.

-From the Jefferson and Lincoln Memorials to the iconic Washington Monument, these are some of the many landmarks for which Washington, DC is famed.
+From the Jefferson and Lincoln Memorials to the iconic Washington Monument, these are some of the many important landmarks in Washington, DC.